 She’s made her own way in the world and never stopped working hard, and wouldn’t tell you that life’s been easy.
 But her experience with the home made life bearable and, in many ways, gave her opportunities she might have never had otherwise.
 She became an accomplished musician, playing with orchestras in Philadelphia, New York, Washington, D.C. and Dayton.
 She married, raised a family, and experienced a sense of duty, worship and culture.
 With her spritely personality, she rose above circumstances that could have otherwise brought sadness and pain.

-While visiting us recently as a Fast Track Rehab patient at Patriot Ridge Community in Fairborn, Ohio, Juanita considers her life to be fulfilled and enriched, strengthened by her experience in the orphanage.
+While visiting us recently as a Fast Track Rehab patient at Trinity Community at Fairborn (formerly Patriot Ridge) in Fairborn, Ohio, Juanita considers her life to be fulfilled and enriched, strengthened by her experience in the orphanage.
 It’s all been worth the struggle.
 Living a purposeful life, intent on staying connected to others and focused on God is the way Juanita appreciates life.
 And why shouldn’t she?
 She’s a great example of living a life transformed by love and self-determination in spite of adversity.